Yoghurt Pot Cake

 |1 tsp||icing sugar, to serve|

-You will need a savarin or ring mould (or 22 or 23cm springform cake tin).
+You will need: a 22cm savarin or ring mould (or 22 or 23cm springform cake tin).

 Preheat the oven to 180° C/ gas mark 4, and grease your ring mould (or springform tin); you can use vegetable oil for this or a special baking spray.